 A biscuit joiner guide explains a biscuit joiner.
-This biscuit joiner tool that you purchase with the hopes of it being able to make your life easier.
-It is designed to be able to make strong joints quickly and with little effort, which is something woodworkers should have, but they are reluctant to use because they find them challenging to work with.
+This biscuit joiner guide also helps use the tool that you purchase with the hopes of it being able to make your life easier.
+Biscuit Joiners are designed to make strong joints quickly and with little effort.
+This is a tool that woodworkers should have, but they are reluctant to use joiners because they find them challenging to work with.

 This kind of problem isn’t the result of the tool, but it is the problem of the person using the tool—they don’t know the proper way to use the biscuit joiner.
 The miseducation and lack of understanding is why some woodworkers look at the biscuit joiner with disdain.

-Before we can talk more about how to use a biscuit joiner effectively, we first need to learn a little more about the tool itself.
+Before we can talk more about how to use a biscuit joiner effectively, the biscuit joiner guide will help you to learn a little more about the tool itself.

 A biscuit joiner is a tool that woodworkers use to join two pieces of wood together.
 These tools use a small circular saw blade to create a crescent-shaped hole, called a mouth, in opposite sides of two pieces of wood.
 Then an oval-shaped piece of died, compressed pieces of wood (called biscuits), are slathered in glue and placed inside the slot.
 The planks are clamped together and the glue dries, connecting the wood pieces and creating a good bond.